markNZed/processism-react-three/storyboard.md

 ### 8.2.2.
 Animation
 A central set of particles with dynamic arcs representing their relationships.
 From this central set, multiple copies of the particles are generated and organized into different clusters, each forming distinct entities based on specific relationships.
 These entities are semi-transparent and gradually move under a growing stack, representing multiple perspectives overlaying one another.
 ### 8.2.3.
 Narration
-In processism, the way we perceive and understand a system is deeply influenced by the perspectives we adopt.
+In process philosophy, the way we perceive and understand a system is deeply influenced by the perspectives we adopt.
 Each perspective highlights certain relationships while downplaying others, effectively shaping the structure we see.

 On the screen, we have a central set of entities interconnected through dynamic relations.
 As we apply different perspectives, these entities reorganize into various clusters, each forming distinct structures based on the relationships emphasized by that perspective.